vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_chores.md

 For the periodic chores repeat also these steps but use `chore_x_` as reference text.

-> To hide temporarily season chores just change the reference text.
-Then they doesn't match on it, and they doesn't show up in the dashboard.
+> To hide temporary season chores just change the reference text.
+Then they don't match on it, and they don't show up in the dashboard.

 ---